makoConstruct/termpose/README.md

 CGRect(x: 0, y: 0, width: 320, height: 500)
 ```

-In a termpose context, a structure like this could be expressed in just the same way, minus the colons.
-We don't need or want any colons around here.
+In a termpose context, a structure like this could be expressed in just the same way, minus the commas.
+We don't need or want any commas around here.

 ```
 CGRect(x: 0  y: 0  width: 320  height: 500)